 Table 5: Sources of error for missed information.
-0000

 Source of error Freq.

 Parser error: incorrectly identified the part-of- 6

 speech of a relevant verb

 Parser error: could not find dependency relations 3

 between causally related verbs

-Algorithm error: a complex causal relation not 3
+Algorithm error: a complex causal relation not

 captured by the algorithm

-Parser error: incorrectly identified the dependency 2
+Parser error: incorrectly identified the dependency

 relation between causally related verbs

-Algorithm error: the verb stop list removes relevant 2
+Algorithm error: the verb stop list removes relevant

 causal relations

 The limitation of this initial development test was that the patterns of causally related functions (Table 2) were created based on the lead author's analysis.
 Therefore, the precision and recall scores reported in this paper indicate the accuracy of the algorithm in capturing the intended information defined in Table 2.
 The final testing can incorporate multiple coders to independently identify causally related functions that they consider meaningful.
-Because determining which causal relations could be useful for design-by-analogy can be an ambiguous task, multiple inputs from different people would help capture more complete patterns of causally related functions in natural-language text.
+Because identifying causal relations useful for design-by-analogy can be an ambiguous task, multiple inputs from different people would help capture more complete patterns of causally related functions in naturallanguage text.
 Another approach could be to formally represent and evaluate the patterns of causally related functions.
-This ontological approach would also help other researchers reuse our extraction techniques in other natural-language processing algorithms.
+This ontological approach would also help other researchers reuse our extraction techniques in other naturallanguage processing algorithms.